hfahrudin/ctlogs_stream/README.md

 # CT Logs Stream Processor

 This repository contains a system designed to fetch, process, and store Certificate Transparency (CT) logs.
-It ingests CT log entries, extracts relevant certificate information, and stores it in a ClickHouse database for analysis and monitoring.Overcomes stream rate limits by implementing adaptive worker staggering, optimizing request timing for peak ingestion speed.
+It ingests CT log entries, extracts relevant certificate information, and stores it in a ClickHouse database for analysis and monitoring.
+Overcomes stream rate limits by implementing adaptive worker staggering, optimizing request timing for peak ingestion speed.

 ## How it Works